‹ Return to Overviews

 What do I need to enable log delivery?

 Consider the following before enabling log delivery.
-For details, see Enabling access logging for a bucket in the Amazon Lightsail object storage service.
+For details, see Enable bucket access logging.

 1. Identify the target bucket for the logs.
 This bucket is where you want Lightsail to save the access logs as objects.
 Both the source and target buckets must be in the same AWS Region and owned by the same account.